Qzone: Censorship

 Qzone is known to employ a variety of censorship methods, depending on the specific nature and level of sensitivity of the content being censored.

 In strict cases, a user is prevented from posting at all.
-Upon clicking “publish,” the tester is presented with an error message of some form, with varying degrees of explanation but usually implying that the content was sensitive in some way.
+Upon clicking "publish," the tester is presented with an error message of some form, with varying degrees of explanation but usually implying that the content was sensitive in some way.
 Details are never given, providing an explanation as to what exactly the offending content was or why it was unpublishable.
 Industry sources have confirmed that posts censored in this way are blocked via an automated system triggered by keywords, phrases, or even whole passages that are plugged into the system by administrators.

-In less strict cases, posts may be "held for moderation".
-Upon clicking “publish,” the user is presented with a message indicating that the content is being held for approval, apparently the result of an automated process triggered by the use of keywords.
-This often happened on the same services that have also prevented publication of other posts, indicating that some services categorize different types of content at different sensitivity levels, to be handled differently.
-In some cases the content held for moderation was eventually published, indicating that a human being reviewed it and determined that the content was acceptable.
-In other cases the content was “held for moderation” indefinitely.

-Posts may be successfully published at first, but deleted or "unpublished" some time later - usually within approximately 24 hours, although over weekends it could sometimes take as long as two days before a blog post would be taken down.
-Industry sources have confirmed that in these cases the content is flagged by the internal software system due to the presence of keywords.
-It is then reviewed by someone who then decides whether to remove, or un–publish, the post in question.

-QZone allows blocked posts to be published in “private view” (visible only to the author when logged in) but the post is not publicly visible.
-In its place appears a message: “This message is being previewed, which will take 3 working days.
-Once approved it will be possible to view normally.”
+QZone allows blocked posts to be published in "private view" (visible only to the author when logged in) but the post is not publicly visible.
+In its place appears a message: "This message is being previewed, which will take 3 working days.
+Once approved it will be possible to view normally."
 The post never appears if it is indeed blocked, however.